 Candidate Performance Facts & Figures

 Welcome to Grace College School of Education (SOE).
-The School of Education is currently accredited by the National Council for Accreditation of Teacher Education (NCATE), and has achieved National Recognition status for Elementary and Secondary Education programs from the following Specialized Professional Associations (SPAs):
+The School of Education is currently accredited by the National Council for Accreditation of Teacher Education (NCATE), and has achieved National Recognition or National Recognition with Conditions status for Elementary and Secondary Education programs from the following Specialized Professional Associations (SPAs):

-In spring 2022, Grace SOE will seek national accreditation through the Council for the Accreditation of Educator Preparation (CAEP).
+In Spring 2022, Grace SOE will seek national accreditation through the Council for the Accreditation of Educator Preparation (CAEP).
 CAEP has identified eight annual impact and outcome measures for which EPPs are required to share data.
-These measures include: 1.
-Impact on P-12 learning and development, 2.
-Indicators of teaching effectiveness, 3.
-Satisfaction of employers, 4.
-Satisfaction of completers (graduates), 5.
-Graduation Rates, 6.
-Ability of completers to meet licensing certification and any additional state requirements, 7.
-Ability of completers to be hired in education positions for which they have prepared, and 8.
-Student loan default rates and other consumer information.
+These measures include:

 Impact of P-12 Learning and Development